Factbox: Tributes laud Annan as man of peace and champion of rights

 - - - -

-“Former U.N.
-Secretary General Kofi Annan departed this world after an impressive political career, a diplomat who distinguished himself with his performance in a demanding job under difficult circumstances.”
+“Despite the fact that his efforts to solve the Cyprus problem, and the plan which bore his name were not met with success, his name has been linked to the issue of occupied Cyprus.”

-Reporting by Reuters bureaus, Editing by Angus MacSwan
+Reporting by Reuters bureaus; Editing by Angus MacSwan, Ros Russell and Frances Kerry